KumarAmitt/visit-notes/README.md

 - First, go to the Goals and set a few goals, sub-goals, and words (as the admin sets these data in advance).
 - Go to the patient to choose a patient.
 Now you can assign goals to the patient.
-- After assigning a goal, you can select a goal to do leave specific notes for each sub-goals, and can do the trials for the associated words.
+- After assigning a goal, you can select a goal to leave specific notes for each sub-goals, and can do the trials for the associated words.